mikkellam/NydusWorm/README.md

 ```
 [What is manager and services?](#what-are-the-parameters-to-add_module)

-### 5
+### Step 5
 Once you have added the module in the launcher, if you used DummyLauncher.py you can simply run the program like in step 2.
-Otherwise you will have to

-Go to \data and open the setup.json file and replace Dummylauncher.py with the name of your launcher in
+Otherwise you will have to go to \data, open the setup.json file and replace Dummylauncher.py with the name of your launcher in

 "\\"python NydusWorm\\\\DummyLauncher.py\\""

 [what is this string?](#what-is-the-module-string)

-### 6
+### Step 6

-Make a cool AI.
+Improve your AI.

+## More information
 For more detailed information about the framework and it's functionality check out [AbathurBot](https://github.com/schmidtgit/AbathurBot), Abathurs homepage [https://adequatesource.com/](https://adequatesource.com/) or the full [c# framework](https://github.com/schmidtgit/Abathur)

-### Get Protobuf
+## Get Protobuf
 If you do not have protobuf for python installed you will have to do so.
 For Windows users you can run "WinInstallProtobuf" from the commando promp and this will be done for you.
 However for linux and mac you will have to download or compile the [appropriate protoc binaries](https://github.com/google/protobuf/releases/tag/v3.5.1) and run the setup.py as:
 ```
 python setup.py build